zprima/osm2json/README.md

 Reads the OSM file from osm_files directory for a given country and creates a JSON file that contains peaks, waterfalls, castles for it.

+## Data in JSON format

+Check data_files folder for any country json files, where data is parsed from the osm file

 ## Dependency

 Uses Newtonsoft.JSON for serializing to JSON.